What are tantrums?

 Tantrums are common in children aged 1-3 years.

 Older children can have tantrums too.
-This can be because they haven’t yet learned safe ways to express or manage feelings.
+This can be because they haven’t yet learned safe ways to express or manage their emotions.

-- Temperament – this influences how quickly and strongly children react to things like frustrating events or changes in their environment.
-Children who are more sensitive might be more easily upset by these things.
+- Temperament – this can influence how quickly and strongly children react to things like frustrating events or changes in their environment.
+Some children are more easily upset by these things.

-- Stress, hunger, tiredness and overstimulation – these can make it harder for children to express and manage feelings and stay calm.
+- Stress, hunger, tiredness and overstimulation – these can make it harder for children to express and manage emotions and stay calm.

 - Situations that children just can’t cope with – for example, a toddler might have trouble coping if an older child takes a toy away.